dragon-fire-fly/german-idiom-quiz/README.md

 - applies the 'incorrect' class to the selected answer for CSS styling (red colour)
 - also applies the 'correct' class to the correct answer for CSS styling (green colour)
 - adds a cross to the chosen answer and a tick to the correct answer for accessibility

-increaseScore()
-- increases the global variable "score" by the POINT_VALUE value (in this case 1, but this is changable if desired)
-- updates the text for the score in the html

-toggleTranslation()
-- triggered if the user clicks the "see translation" button
-- toggles the literal english translation of the question

-endGame()
-- tidies up the screen at the end of the game
-- hides the container that displays the questions
-- unhides the summary page with score displayed
-- displays a button with an event listener for users to click if they wish to review their answers
-- calls the insertTable() function

-insertTable()
-- generates a summary table of the questions asked
-- takes the list of 12 random questions as an argument
-- inserts as many rows of html as there are in the random question list (12, but this is changable, if desired)
-- adds one <td></td> each for the idiom, literal translation and correct meaning
-- the row is coloured depending on whether the user got the answer correct (green) or incorrect (red)
-- the rows are then injected into the html table